rdfa/rdfa-website/README.markdown

    For example: tests/250.txt
 3. Create a SPARQL query file in the tests/ directory with a .sparql extension.
    For example: tests/250.sparql
-4. Add your test to manifest.ttl and indicate the host language(s) for which it applies.
+4. Add your test to manifest.ttl and indicate the host language(s) and version(s) for which it applies.
 For example, if you would like your example to only apply to HTML4, you would modify add :hostLanguage <html4-manifest>; to the test case entry.
-5. Update the host language specific manifests by running the merged2variant.rb script with the --save option.

 There are three classifications for Unit Tests: